project-imprimis/libprimis/doc/engine.md

 * `atmosundisksize <value>` Sets the diameter of the atmo sun.
 * `atmosunlight <value>` Sets the color of the atmo sun & overall sky color.
 * `atmosunlightscale <value>` Sets the ratio of the sunlight brightness vs atmo.

+## 2.5 World Level Format
+---

+Because of the Imprimis engine's recursive octree geometry format, it is not practical to save levels in a standardized polygon soup format like GLTF.
+Instead, Imprimis saves levels in its own format, the general details of which are explained in this section.

+### 2.5.1 Map Format Summary
+---

+The file is a gz-compressed stream of data, with the following main components:

+* A map header with the sizes of the non-geometry part of the data
+* A list of map-specific variables, such as enviornment settings
+* A list of entities with their associated information
+* A list of virtual texture slots "vslots" which map surfaces to texture indices
+* An octal tree of cube nodes which make up the level's geometry.

+### 2.5.2 Map Header
+---

+The header tells the engine how many of particular quantities show up in the body of the map file.
+The header is of fixed length and encodes the following
+information:

+* an identifier of four chars
+* the version of the map
+* the size of the header itself
+* the size of the level in powers of two
+* the number of entities saved on the level
+* the number of PVS saved on the level (not used by the engine)
+* the number of blendmaps saved on the level (not used by the engine)
+* the number of variables saved on the level
+* the number of virtual texture slots (vslots) saved on the level

+The number of octree nodes, the actual geometry count on the level, is not saved to the map header.
+This is practical because the octree nodes are the last part of the level file (and so nothing needs to have its location indexed beyond it), and because the octree nodes themselves are recursively loaded due to the octal tree structure of how they are related to each other.

+### 2.5.3 Map Variables
+---

+The map saves a list of the variables which are to be modified away from the engine defaults.
+As the engine defaults may change over time, only variables explicitly defined as different in the level get saved here and as a result undefined variables may lead to inconsistent behavior with different versions of the engine.

+These variables all have a single float, string, or integer value associated with them and can encode one feature of the level, such as cloud information, skybox settings, or ambient settings.

 # 3. Entities
 ---